PhD Modern European History, University of California, Irvine

 There are several courses I really like teaching, for very different reasons.
 I love to teach the Holocaust, because I get to really ask students tough questions about morality, and the personal and the historical collide in amazing ways.
 I love to teach the world history survey because the scope of the class allows us to explore really big questions: why do some civilizations grow and thrive, and others don’t, or how do changes like the invention of agriculture or the industrial revolution cause social change, or what is love, and is it the same in all cultures?
 I love to teach the History of the Middle East because it is so much in the news, and students can really see how events in history are still shaping what is happening today.

 Before this project, my research focused on the interactions of gender roles and political ideologies like fascism and communism in the first half of the Twentieth Century.
-I investigated the ways that French journalists and novelists during the Spanish Civil War interpreted that war, and how their own ideological leanings, perceptions of gender and culture, as well as their fears and hopes for society shaped how they saw the war, especially as a symbol and symptom of the stresses of modernity itself.
+I investigated the ways that French journalists and novelists during the Spanish Civil War interpreted that war, and how their own ideological leanings, perceptions of gender and culture, and fears and hopes for society shaped how they saw the war, often as a symbol and symptom of the stresses of modernity itself.

 My work has appeared in academic journals such as French Historical Studies, the Intellectual History Review, Patterns of Prejudice, the History Teacher, and National Identities, as well as in various academic books on gender in politics and war.